pratikbitmesra/BID/README.md

 BID-HDD has been published as Mishra, P., Mishra, M., Somani, A.K.: Bulk i/o storage management for big data applications.
 In: Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS), 2016 IEEE 24th International Symposium On, pp. 412{417 (2016).
 IEEE.
 While BID-Hybrid and BID-HDD are submitted in Journal version.

 A part of the code for the simulator is available as per now.
+There are multiple parts of the code which cannot be uploaded till the research funding agencies and affiliated technical societies agree for open access.
 Main code would be uploaded once permission is sought from the technical society.

-Using these codes or part of these code should be cited as the copywrite is reserved.
+Using these codes or part of these code should be cited as the copyright is reserved.
 Without proper citation or unethical usage, would be dealt with copyright infringement laws.
 Citing should be done both the paper as well as Gitlink.